Plymouth Millbay railway station: Millbay Docks

-The quayside was open to the elements until 1905 when a canopy was provided, although passengers and their luggage were dealt with in the lower floors of some Brunel-designed warehouses.
-Improved accommodation was provided in 1936, the new floor of which was decorated with the GWR's land at Plymouth and save a day advertising slogan, which referred to the time saved by trans-Atlantic passengers being carried ashore by lighter at Plymouth from liners bound for London via Southampton or Le Havre.
+The quayside was open to the elements until 1905, when a canopy was provided, although passengers and their luggage were dealt with in the lower floors of some Brunel-designed warehouses.
+Improved accommodation was provided in 1936; the new floor of which was decorated with the GWR's "land at Plymouth and save a day" advertising slogan, which referred to the time saved by trans-Atlantic passengers being carried ashore by lighter at Plymouth from liners bound for London, via Southampton or Le Havre.

-A new swing bridge with a railway track was put in place in 1945 to link Glasgow Quay (opposite the entrance from Millbay station) and South Quay.
+A new swing bridge with a railway track was put in place in 1945, to link Glasgow Quay (opposite the entrance from Millbay station) and South Quay.

-The last passenger trains ran from the docks in 1963, the final year of trans-Atlantic liners calling at the port.
+The last passenger trains ran from the docks in 1963, which was the final year of trans-Atlantic liners calling at the port.
 Freight traffic continued until 30 June 1971.

 Signalling

-The first signal box was built in 1899 as one of the first stages of the rebuilding of the station.
+The first signal box was built in 1899, as one of the first stages of the rebuilding of the station.
 This 70 ft long structure was on the east side of the line with 117 levers in a Type DT frame.
-It was replaced in 1914 by a 58 ft long box housing 115 levers in a Type HT3 frame.
-This in turn was closed on 14 December 1969 when control of the remaining trains was transferred to the new Plymouth Panel Signal Box at North Road.
+It was replaced in 1914 by a 58 ft long box, which housed 115 levers in a Type HT3 frame.
+This, in turn, was closed on 14 December 1969 when control of the remaining trains was transferred to the new Plymouth Panel Signal Box at North Road.

 Another small box was provided at Millbay Crossing to control the level crossing on Millbay Road.

+The site today

+The site is now occupied by the Plymouth Pavilions leisure complex.
+Two granite gate posts outside the Millbay Road entrance are all that is left of the station; they still show traces of bomb or enemy aeroplane cannon damage from the Plymouth Blitz.

+An old railway goods shed on the docks branch still stands, in what used to be Washington Place.